Skip to Main Content

 The Works of William Harlow: Finding Aid

-This LibGuide was created by Jane Verostek, Associate Librarian at Moon Library at the SUNY College of Environmental Sciences and Forestry.
+This LibGuide was created by Jane Verostek, Librarian at Moon Library at the SUNY College of Environmental Sciences and Forestry.
 This LibGuide will give an overview of the works of William Harlow - his photography, film work and publications.

 Collection Guide